OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 The below interpretation diagram of ISO/IEC 5338 provides a good overview to get an idea of the topics involved.
 ![5338](/images/5338.png)

+Every devlopment program should perform a privacy and security analysis to assess potential impacts to users.
+AI programs have additional concerns around privacy and security that need to be considered.
+While each system implementation will be different based on its contextual purpose, the same process can be applied.

+ISO/IEC TR 27563:2023, which bases its list of AI use cases on the 132 use cases belonging to 22 application domains in ISO/IEC TR 24030:2021, identifies 11 use cases with a maximum concern rating for security and 49 use cases with a maximun concern rating for privacy.
+While individual AI projects may have differening uses cases, it is critical to perform a use case privacy and secrutiy analysis.

+These analyses can be performed early in the development process and will guide security and privacy controls for the system.
+These controls are based on security protection goals such as Confidentiality, Integrity and Availability, and privacygoals such as Unlinkability, Transparency and Intervenability.
+ISO/IEC TR 27562:2023 provides a detailed list of points of attention for these goals and coverage.
+Particular emphasis should be paid to points of attention on privacy principals, and AI trustworthiness vulnerabilities.

+The general process for performing an AI Use Case Privacy and Security Analysis is:
+ - Decribe the Ecosystem
+ - Provide an assessment of the system of interest
+ - Identify the security and privacy concerns
+ - Identify the security and privacy risks
+ - Identify the security and privacy controls
+ - Identify the security and privacy assurance concerns
+ - Identify the security and privacy plan requirements

+ISO/IEC TR 27562:2023 provides details on these processes and templates for captuing the information.

 Links to standards:

+  - [ISO/IEC TR 27562:2023 - Security and privacy in artificial intelligence use cases — Best practices](https://www.iso.org/standard/80396.html) covers this contorl fully.
   - [ISO/IEC 5338 - AI lifecycle](https://www.iso.org/standard/81118.html) Gap: covers this control fully - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
 See also [this blog](https://www.softwareimprovementgroup.com/iso-5338-get-to-know-the-global-standard-on-ai-systems/).
   - 27002 control 5.37 Documented operating procedures.
 Gap: covers this control minimally - this covers only a very small part of the control
   - [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655) Gap: covers this control minimally